zond/autocmd/README.md

-autoctags
+autocmd
 =========

-Will run ctags when files change.
+Will run commands when files change.